openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 Instructor Cohort Events
 =============================

-In addition to the cohort events that are generated when students are assigned to cohort groups (which can happen automatically or manually via the Instructor Dashboard; see :ref:`student_cohort_events`), actions by instructors and course staff members generate additional events.
+In addition to the cohort events that are generated when cohorts are created and users are assigned to them (see :ref:`student_cohort_events`), actions by instructors and course staff members also generate cohort-related events.

+For more information about student cohorts, see `Including Student Cohorts`_ in the *Building and Running an edX Course* guide.

 ``edx.cohort.creation_requested``
 ----------------------------------

-When an instructor or course staff member manually creates a cohort group via the Instructor Dashboard, the server emits an ``edx.cohort.creation_requested`` event.
+When an instructor or course staff member manually creates a cohort group on the Instructor Dashboard, the server emits an ``edx.cohort.creation_requested`` event.